 Where it occurs

 Consider the following scenario: Tom is a bright and motivated entrepreneur who is in the midst of starting his own restaurant.
-There had previously been six failed business attempts in the building he purchased.
-Each venture was unable to get the necessary returns to stay afloat and were forced to close.
-However, Tom felt as though he had what it took to make this restaurant succeed.
-He was at the top of his class, full of big ideas, and understood the pulse of young city-goers.
+Previously, six businesses failed in the same building he purchased.
+Each venture fell short of earning the necessary returns to stay afloat and was forced to close.
+However, Tom feels as though he has what it takes to make his restaurant a success.
+After all, he graduated at the top of his class, is overflowing with big ideas, and is in touch with the pulse of young city-goers.

-Tom pours his time and financial resources into the venture, refusing to accept failure as an option or yield to potential shortcomings.
-A friend even tells him that the street layout and surrounding competition simply made it difficult for pedestrians to be drawn into the area.
-Yet Tom still feels he can overcome these obstacles with his expertise.
+Tom pours his time and money into the venture, refusing to yield to shortcomings or accept failure as an option.
+His friend warns him that the street layout and surrounding competition make it difficult to draw pedestrians into the area.
+Tom still feels he can overcome these obstacles with his expertise.
 However, Tom’s restaurant fails to sustain enough business and is unfortunately forced to shut down—just like the rest before him.

 Debias Your Organization